albertattard/spring-boot-camp/docs/01-primer/03-demo.md

 - [ ] Dockerize application
 - [ ] Return all offices contact details

-The application is dockerized as soon as we have something working (return one office).
-This approach allows us to deploy pur application and make sure that it works in production before we invest any further by adding more funcitonality.
+The application is dockerized as soon as we have something working (returning one office).
+This approach allows us to deploy our application and make sure that it works in production before we invest any further by adding more functionality.
 You will be surprised by the challenges you may encounter.

 ## Create project